writethedocs/www/docs/2014/na/talks.rst

 We’ll review “code samples”  - examples of real sentences from docs - and refactor them into clear, straightforward explanations that help the reader learn.
 Throughout the talk, we’ll introduce a new way for developers to think about writing and for writers to think about the technology we are documenting.

-Siobhan McKeown - Writing for your other half
+Siobhan McKeown - Writing for Your Other Half
 ---------------------------------------------

 Writing documentation is all about writing for other people.
 When I write docs I write them for my husband, not because I'm currently writing a practical guide to marriage, but because keeping him in mind makes my documentation better: if he can understand it, anyone can.
 There are plenty of things that I've learned throughout the years just by keeping him in mind when I sit down to write.